 Both are the same, but which one do you prefer?
 Please let me know in the comments.

 We got all the paths, the locations, of the file we needed.
-One thing to notice, that I am using folders or directories here as an input.
+One thing to notice is that I am using folders or directories here as input.
 As I need to read all the files within the folder.
 But in case you need to filter based on the files, you can then play with the FileStatus

 object.
 Think of this object as a File object in Java.